CFSAN-Biostatistics/SeroTools/docs/usage.rst

 query
 -----

-Query the White-Kauffmann-Le Minor (WKLM) repository by submitting one of more serovar names or antigenic formulas in an input file composed of a single query per line::
+Query the White-Kauffmann-Le Minor (WKL) repository by submitting one of more serovar names or antigenic formulas in an input file composed of a single query per line::

     $ serotools query -i <input_file>